leouofa/evox/README.md

 # EvoX
-EvoX is a PDF songbook generator for the masses.
-Making it easy for anyone to create and maintain their very own songbook.
+EvoX is a PDF songbook generator for the masses that makes it easy for anyone to create and maintain their very own songbook.

 #### Why
-I wanted to create a songbook of the songs I like to play, but being a programmer it made a total sense to build a songbook builder first.
+Music makes the world go round, and there's nothing better than a good jam session with friends.
+After creating several songbooks for jam sessions, we wanted to simplify the process and leverage programming to make it much simpler and easier.

 #### Features
 - It makes a PDF Songbook (obviously).